Llamaha icon

 People in your company

-Anyone signed into your firm's account can open the link.
-Good for internal sharing where you do not need to specify each person.
-Not good for sharing with clients or vendors.
+Anyone signed in to your firm's account can open the link.
+Good for internal sharing where you don't need to specify each person.
+Not appropriate for clients or vendors.

 Anyone with the link

 The link works for everyone, anywhere, without sign-in.
 If the link gets forwarded, the new recipient can open it.
-Use this only when the content is genuinely public, and prefer to set an expiration date.
+Use only when content is genuinely public, and always pair with an expiration date.

 Old share links are quietly the biggest leak source